From our “Ask a Question” Mailbag: What is a Will?

 - Names a representative (an executor or personal representative) to administer the estate, pay your debts and any taxes and then to be responsible for distributing your assets to the beneficiary or to a trustee.

 - Nominates a guardian for your minor children.

-While most assets held in your name alone will pass through your will, there are exceptions:
+While most assets held in your name alone pass through your will, there are exceptions:

-- Beneficiary Designations: if you have named a beneficiary for a bank account, life insurance policy or IRA, that beneficiary will receive the account no matter what you may have said in your Will.
+- Beneficiary Designations: if you have named a beneficiary for a bank account, life insurance policy or IRA, that beneficiary receives the account no matter what you may have said in your Will.

 - Joint Ownership: Some assets can be held in more than one name.
 In some cases, these assets are held “jointly with a right of survivorship.”
 These assets pass to the surviving joint owner, no matter what the Will states.

 More Planning Questions?